 I first began my love affair with filmmaking at a young age, making movies with Legos and my dad’s Digital-8 camera.

-Over the years, I’ve found two quotes that define my cinematographic aesthetic:
+Over the years, I’ve found two quotes that help guide my artistic aesthetic:

 “Background makes foreground.”

-Too much flash and your intentions get lost in the noise.
+Too much pomp and circumstance, and your intentions get lost in the noise.
 Too much subtlety and people will miss what you’re trying to do.
 Be direct and to the point.

-I love to make pretty pictures, but what’s most exciting to me is collaborating with other talented people to make those pretty pictures and using them to tell a story.
+I love to make pretty pictures, but what’s most exciting to me is collaborating with other talented people to make those pretty pictures and using them to tell a story for others to enjoy.